It's simple. Qualified Assessors:

 A Qualified Assessor can assess up to four candidates at one time.

 Qualified Assessors cannot conduct performance exams for individuals who are direct employees or subcontracted employees of the same company that also employs the Qualified Assessor.

-All applicants for the Qualified Assessor credential must be a minimum 21 years of age.
-Specific roof system eligibility is outlined in the NRCA ProCertification Qualified Assessor Participant Handbook.
+All applicants for NRCA’s Qualified Assessor credential must be a minimum 21 years of age.
+Eligibility requirements differ for each type of roof system; the requirements are outlined in the NRCA Qualified Assessor Eligibility section.

 As merely an agent acting on behalf of NRCA, an NRCA Qualified Assessor acting in good faith should not personally be liable for the results of any NRCA decisions, actions or omissions related to the certification of any individual nor any decisions, actions or omissions of any installer who becomes NRCA PROCertified.
 This includes all actions or omissions relating to quality of performance or workmanship by any NRCA PROCertified installer.

 NRCA PROCertification has been developed in accordance with ISO and ANSI accreditation standards to ensure high-quality, highly defensible certifications that meet the roofing industry’s needs.
 NRCA is the certifying body, not the Qualified Assessor.
 An NRCA Qualified Assessor is merely recording what occurs during a hands-on performance exam; NRCA determines whether the applicant passes or fails the exam and is sufficiently skilled to earn the NRCA certification.
 NRCA maintains valid liability insurance for the purpose of conducting its PROCertification program.